-The City has never experienced a citywide power outage due to severe weather or an SCE PSPS.
+The planning area (including both the City and CCUSD) has never experienced a citywide power outage due to severe weather or an SCE PSPS.
 Most recently in November 2021, SCE announced a PSPS in the region due to gusting Santa Ana winds and low humidity.
-At least 6,882 customers in Los Angeles County lost power.43 The incident is representative of regional trends, and the City is served by a circuit that crosses into a High Fire Risk area, so shutoffs may occur to prevent wildfires.44 During heavy rains and storm conditions in February 2023, thousands of LADWP and SCE customers lost power; up to 78,000 LADWP customers were without power at one point and nearly 8,000 SCE customers in the County.45 Overall, short-term power losses have primarily occurred as isolated incidents, without major impacts to the City.
+At least 6,882 customers in Los Angeles County outside of the planning rea lost power.43 The incident is representative of regional trends, and the City is served by a circuit that crosses into a High Fire Risk area, so shutoffs may occur to prevent wildfires.44 During heavy rains and storm conditions in February 2023, thousands of LADWP and SCE customers lost power; up to 78,000 LADWP customers were without power at one point and nearly 8,000 SCE customers in the County.45 Overall, short-term power losses have primarily occurred as isolated incidents, without major impacts to the City.